Most bloggers and content marketers will come across the topic of backlinks. Let’s jump into what there are and how they can increase your revenue.

 Why Are Backlinks Important?

 Google determines which piece of content deserves the top spot by using somewhere around 200 factors in their algorithm.
-This algorithm changes often, but backlinks always remain as one of the Top Ranking Factors.
+Also, this algorithm changes often, but backlinks always remain as one of the Top Ranking Factors.

 Why?
 Because word of mouth is still the most potent form of marketing around.